Aurelio Voltaire is often described as a modern day renaissance man. He is a singer/ performer, creator of comic books, animation and toys.

 photo by Jimmy Lin photo by Alas Vera

 As a musician, he is a songwriter whose music can best be described as a collection of murder ballads, tongue-in-cheek exercises in the macabre, with just enough bawdy songs about Star Trek and Star Wars to keep a convention audience rolling in the aisles.
 Many know him for his songs "Brains!" and "Land of the Dead" from the Cartoon Network show "The Grim Adventures of Billy And Mandy".

-Voltaire's live shows, whether solo or with his skeletal orchestra, are full of stories and games.
-Many describe his shows as sitting around a fire while an old friend regales you with tales, presuming that old friend drinks a liter of rum a night, dates zombie prostitutes and wrestles Krakens.
+Aurelio Voltaire's live shows, whether solo or with his skeletal orchestra, are full of stories and games.
+Many describe his shows as sitting around a fire while an old friend regales you with tales, presuming that old friend drinks a liter of rum a night, dates zombies and wrestles Krakens.

-Voltaire has been recording and touring for over 15 years.
+Voltaire has been recording and touring for 20 years.
 He's released 11 full length albums.
 The first five were released by Projekt Records.
 These days, Voltaire self-releases most of his CDs.

 photo by Edwin Pagan